cj1128/protohackers-ts/README.md

 ## 02 Means to an End

-- a custom `readMessage` function is handy
+- a custom `SlidingBufferReader` is handy